 Ordering and selection responsibilities for free government publications

-with the Electronic Resources Librarian.
+and for web-based/electronic resources lie with the Electronic Resources Librarian.

 Responsibilities for the Faculty

 responsible for submitting requests for library matters which support the

 curricula and research needs of their departments.
 Each academic